No war, no retreat: Mideast foes resume risky balancing act - NewsBreak

 Israeli leaders portray the permits as a goodwill measure, but they also help Israel maintain its military rule over millions of Palestinians, which is now well into its sixth decade.

-For Hamas, the suspension or cancellation of the permits would push tens of thousands of Gaza residents back into severe poverty and halt the flow of millions of dollars into the economy.
+For Hamas, the suspension or cancelation of the permits would push tens of thousands of Gaza residents back into severe poverty and halt the flow of millions of dollars into the economy.

-Abusada says that might deter Hamas, but not if it believes Israel is crossing a red line at Al Aqsa.
-"It’s a limited deterrence that cannot be taken for granted forever,” he said.
+Abusada says that might deter Hamas, but not if they believe Israel is crossing a red line at Al-Aqsa.
+“It’s a limited deterrence that cannot be taken for granted forever,” he said.

 Israel faces risks of its own.

-The Jewish visits to Al Aqsa have infuriated Jordan, which accuses Israel of violating arrangements at the site and summoned an Israeli diplomat in protest this week.
-Jordanian Prime Minister Bisher Khasawneh went so far as to praise Palestinians who “threw rocks in the face of the profane Zionists, protected by the occupation.”
+The Jewish visits to Al-Aqsa have infuriated Jordan, which accuses Israel of violating longstanding arrangements at the site and summoned an Israeli diplomat in protest this week.
+Jordan’s Prime Minister Bishr al-Khasawneh went so far as to praise Palestinians who “threw rocks in the face of the profane Zionists, protected by the occupation.”

 The United States, Israel’s closest ally, is calling on all sides to show restraint.